alinanjum-99/filesharing-backend/README.md

 # File Sharing Web Application Backend

 Welcome to the backend repository of our file sharing web application!
-This repository contains the server-side code necessary to power our file sharing platform.
-Our application allows users to securely share files with others by generating download links via Brevo or by downloading files directly using the provided link.

-Technologies Used

-* Node.js: We have utilized Node.js for building the backend server and handling server-side logic.
+This application allows users to securely share files with others through a simple and intuitive interface.
+Our backend is built using Node.js, MongoDB Atlas for database management, Express for handling HTTP requests, and Nodemon for automatic server restarts during development.
+We've also used HTML and CSS for frontend components and tested our endpoints using the Insomnia API client.

+Features

+* Secure File Sharing: Users can securely upload files and share them with others using unique download links.
+* BrevQ Integration: The application seamlessly integrates with BrevQ to send download links to recipients.
+* Node.js: Built on the Node.js platform, providing a scalable and efficient backend infrastructure.
-* MongoDB Atlas: MongoDB Atlas serves as our cloud-hosted database solution for storing user data and file information.
+* MongoDB Atlas: Database management handled by MongoDB Atlas, ensuring reliable data storage and retrieval.

-* Express.js: We've employed Express.js to create robust and efficient RESTful APIs for handling file operations and user interactions.
+* Express Framework: Utilizes Express for handling HTTP requests, simplifying routing and middleware management.

-* Nodemon: Nodemon is used for automatically restarting the server during development, ensuring smooth workflow.
+* Nodemon: Development made easy with Nodemon, which automatically restarts the server upon file changes.

-* hTML & CSS: Although this repository primarily focuses on the backend logic, HTML and CSS are essential components for building the frontend interface.
+* HTML & CSS: Simple and elegant user interface crafted with HTML and CSS for a smooth user experience.

-* Insomnia: Insomnia was utilized for testing during development, ensuring reliability and functionality.
+* Insomnia Testing: Endpoints thoroughly tested using the Insomnia API client to ensure reliability and functionality.

 # Uploading file !
 ![](images/file%20upload.png)